abhijitWebDev/books-collect/README.md

 - for deployment it is working only for get request.

 - The hurdles I faced is updation by id , in that I have to fix the update the controller and handle the null case.

+- I learned from my mistakes and optimized the code and fixed it for the id parameter.